input-output-hk/atala-prism/README.md

 run "Metals: run doctor" to see if all sub-project builds have been imported

 run "Metals: restart build server" to restart the build server, if editor is acting weird.

-## Known limitations

-- This reference implementation does not support Cardano rollbacks' management